awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-model-monitor-bias-drift-violations.md

 }
 ```

-If the value of a bias metric in the baseline constraints file is different from its peer in the job analysis results file \(*analysis\.json*\), the monitoring jobs log a violation\.
-The following output provides an example of several logged violations\.
+A bias metric is used to measure the level of equality in a distribution\.
+A value close to zero indicates that the distribution is more balanced\.
+If the value of a bias metric in the job analysis results file \(analysis\.json\) is worse than its corresponding value in the baseline constraints file, a violation is logged\.
+As an example, if the baseline constraint for the DPPL bias metric is `0.2`, and the analysis result is `0.1`, no violation is logged because `0.1` is closer to `0` than `0.2`\.
+However, if the analysis result is `-0.3`, a violation is logged because it is farther from `0` than the baseline constraint of `0.2`\.

 ```
 {